Bioconductor/bioconductor.org/content/developers/how-to/git/faq.md

     In this example, my private key is called `id_rsa_bioconductor` instead of `id_rsa`.

+	You may find it useful to check the [BiocCredentials][] app to see what SSH key you have registered.

 1. SSH key asking for a password and I don't know it?
 How do I retrieve it?

     There are a few possibilities here,

     * You have set a password.
 The bioc-devel mailing list cannot help you with this.
-You have to submit a new key on the BiocCredentials app.
+You have to submit a new key on the [BiocCredentials][] app.

     * The permissions on your SSH key are wrong.
 Verify that the permissions on SSH IdentityFile are `400`.
 SSH will reject, in a